Jarren Duran Player Props: Red Sox vs. Blue Jays

 Jarren Duran At The Plate

-- Duran has nine doubles, two home runs and three walks while hitting .404.
+- Duran is hitting .396 with nine doubles, two home runs and three walks.

-- Duran will look to extend his six-game hitting streak.
-He's batting .429 with one homer during his last games.

-- Duran has picked up a hit in 12 of 14 games this season, with multiple hits seven times.
+- Duran has picked up a hit in 80.0% of his 15 games this season, with at least two hits in 46.7% of those games.

-- In 14 games played this season, he has homered in two of them.
+- He has gone deep in two of 15 games played this season, and in 3.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.